voidconsole/nanowatch/README.md

 ### The how
-- Wire the components according to the given schematics
+- Wire the components according to the given schematics.
 - Cut out the leather, plexiglass and fix the magnets on the leather band.
 - Place the components according to the given model design, and support it with plexiglass around it.
 - Upload the code to the arduino nano and enjoy the watch!